izabela-matusiewicz-xtb/kit/src/kit/pr_review/README.md

 ### Cost Optimization Tips

-1. **Use Standard mode** for 80% of daily PRs
+1. **Use Standard mode** for 90% of daily PRs - best value
-2. **Agentic Budget mode** for complex features
+2. **Use Simple mode** for quick feedback or budget constraints
-3. **Agentic Thorough mode** for critical/security changes
+3. **Use Agentic mode** sparingly for research/experimentation only
 4. **Monitor costs** with dry runs first
 5. **Enable caching** for faster subsequent reviews

 ## 🎯 Accuracy Validation

-Kit provides several approaches to validate review accuracy without relying on LLM self-assessment:
+Kit provides several approaches to validate review accuracy:

 ### Built-in Quality Metrics